spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 disciplines ranging from digital pathology to neuroscience.

 The challenge of segmenting cells depends on the structural complexity of the sample and quality of images available.
-For example a sparse cell mono-layer with a strong cytosol stain would be trivial to segment but a dense heterogeneous population of cells in 3D tissue with only a DAPI stain can be impossible to segment perfectly.
+For example, a sparse cell mono-layer with a strong cytosol stain would be trivial to segment but a dense heterogeneous population of cells in 3D tissue with only a DAPI stain can be impossible to segment perfectly.
 On the experimental side, selecting good cell stains and acquiring images with low background will make segmenting a more tractable task.